miyasuta/sdk-function-import-test/README.md

 1. Go to `data-provider` folder
 2. Run `npm install`
 3. Run `cds watch`
-4. Open browser and enter `http://localhost:4004/catalog/getDeliveryDate()`.
+4. Open the browser and enter `http://localhost:4004/catalog/getDeliveryDate()`.
 Mock delivery date will be returned.

 ## 2. Run the Cloud SDK app
 1. Go to `data-consumer` folter
 2. Run `npm install`
 3. Run `npm run start:dev`
-4. Open browser and enter `http://localhost:3000/get-delivery`.
+4. Open the browser and enter `http://localhost:3000/get-delivery`.
 You will see an empty object is returned.